kaadipranav/watchllm.dev/dashboard/public/docs/quickstart.md

 5. **Verify cache hit**
     - Send the same prompt twice.
 Second response returns with `x-WatchLLM-cached: HIT` and zero cost.

-Make it production-ready by connecting Supabase, Stripe, and Mailgun (see [Architecture](../../ARCHITECTURE.md)).
+Make it production-ready by connecting Supabase, Stripe, and Resend (see [Architecture](../../ARCHITECTURE.md)).